($532) Cost to ship a car from Atlanta, GA to Columbia, SC

 The time of the year

-Seasonal demand and weather conditions in both Atlanta and Columbia can impact car shipping prices.
+The time of year and weather conditions in Atlanta and Columbia play a major role in determining car shipping rates.

 Atlanta has hot summers and cool winters.
 It's unlikely that the weather will delay your move but prepare for the weather ahead of move day since moving typically requires spending many hours outdoors.